 If you’re a woman that wants to do a TEDx Talk, this is a HUGE DEAL.
 If you know a woman that wants to do a TEDx Talk (or should do one), they need to see this article.

 (Note: if you’re not a woman, it’ll be tough to get selected to speak at these events.
-Here’s a more general look at how to apply to speak at any TEDx event.)
+Here’s a more general look at the TEDx speaker application process for any event.)

 Here’s the thing: rather than competing with men for speaking spots, you don’t have to.
 At all.
 Your odds of getting selected are effectively 2x, and the audience is targeted specifically at your message.